 As a building, Freeport Middle School is always looking to improve what we do in the classroom.
 We continuously revamp our lessons, units, instruction and curriculum.
 Over the past six years we have all been working hard to improve student learning with many hands-on projects, and interdisciplinary and expeditionary units to help raise the bar of expectations and engage students.
 When we look at the state and national test scores of middle school students, we feel the instructional changes at the middle school have been very successful for our kids.
-Click here to see the standards, scoring criteria and units for all of our classes.
+Click here for more information on our curriculum, assessments, instruction and grading.
 If you have questions about our curriculum, please contact the teachers or principal.

 We look at many data points along the way to help provide feedback on our progress.
 In 2013-14 we were 8.5% above the state average on required state assessments.
 In 2015-2017 we are 14% above the state average on the MEA.
 This was good feedback to let us know we are heading in the right direction.